David Carr (American football): San Francisco 49ers

 On March 7, 2010, Carr agreed to terms with the San Francisco 49ers; he served as a backup to Alex Smith.
 Carr was put into the 49ers Week 7 game against his former team the Carolina Panthers after Smith suffered a shoulder injury.
 Carr struggled completing only 5 of 13 passes for 67 yards and throwing a crucial interception late in the 4th quarter.
 He was released by the 49ers on July 28, 2011.

 New York Giants (second stint)

-Carr signed with the New York Giants on July 31, 2011, as the backup quarterback to starter Eli Manning.
-Carr received his only Super Bowl ring in the 2011 season after the Giants beat the New England Patriots 21-17 in Super Bowl XLVI.
+Carr signed with the Giants on July 31, 2011, as the backup quarterback to starter Eli Manning.
+Carr received his only Super Bowl ring in the 2011 season after the Giants beat the New England Patriots 21–17 in Super Bowl XLVI.
 He did not play a single snap during the 2011 regular season.
 Carr re-signed with the Giants on March 14, 2012, to an additional one-year contract.
 He was waived by the Giants on August 31, 2013.